dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A60: DCE - Phase 2 - Cycle 0 Onboarding Experience
 # Date Created: C139
 # Author: AI Model & Curator
-# Updated on: C152 (Overhaul strategy to use DCE artifacts as a complete example)
+# Updated on: C154 (Revert to using Template artifacts as context)

 - **Key/Value for A0:**
 - **Description:** Documents the plan for a special "Cycle 0" mode to guide new users in setting up their project by generating an initial set of planning documents.
-- **Tags:** feature plan, phase 2, onboarding, first-run, project setup, meta-interpretability
+- **Tags:** feature plan, phase 2, onboarding, first-run, project setup

 ## 1. Vision & Goal

 The Parallel Co-Pilot Panel (PCPP) is a powerful tool, but its effectiveness relies on a structured set of planning and documentation artifacts.
 For a new user, bootstrapping this structure is a major hurdle.

 The goal of the "Cycle 0" onboarding experience is to automate this bootstrapping process.
-The new, more effective strategy is to provide the AI with a complete, high-quality example of a finished project's documentation (our own DCE artifacts).
-By capturing the user's high-level project scope and providing our own artifacts as a model, the extension will generate a prompt that instructs an AI to create a starter pack of essential **planning and documentation artifacts** for the user's new project.
+By capturing the user's high-level project scope and providing a curated set of best-practice **template artifacts** as a model, the extension will generate a prompt that instructs an AI to create a starter pack of essential **planning and documentation artifacts** for the user's new project.
 This introduces the user to the artifact-driven workflow and ensures the output is immediately parsable by the PCPP.

 ## 2. User Flow